g-dx/system-design/README.md

 ### CI/CD (Continous Integration/Delivery/Deployment)

+ * [Architecting for Continuous Delivery](https://www.thoughtworks.com/insights/blog/architecting-continuous-delivery) - describes what's required across the SDLC to achieve CD.
+Promotes a multi-repo approach to libraries & services to keep build & test times small.
+ * [Etsy, CD & Monolithic Applications](https://speakerdeck.com/mrtazz/development-deployment-and-collaboration-at-etsy) - describes how Etsy manages to do > 50 production deployments a day with a single application.
  * [Continuous Integration, Delivery, and Deployment with GitLab](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) - describes the differences between the 3 terms & gives a good overview of how Gitlab CI can address these.
  * [Anatomy of a Delivery Pipeline](http://www.informit.com/articles/article.aspx?p=1621865&seqNum=1) - a chapter from a book on continuous delivery which describes the general benefits, principals & general outline of a continuous delivery pipeline.
 There are good descriptions of what should happen at each stage.